-If they don't take reasonable action to obtain child support, they may only receive the base rate of Family Tax Benefit Part A for the children.
+If they don't take reasonable action to obtain child support, or seek an exemption from this requirement, they may only receive the base rate of Family Tax Benefit Part A for the children.

-For more information, or if there are circumstances that make it difficult for you to apply for child support from the other parent, call us on the Families line (page 61).
+For more information, or if there are circumstances that make it difficult for you to apply for child support from the other parent, including family and domestic violence or because the children's parentage is unknown, call us on the Families line (page 61).